Diversity vs. Recognizability: Human-like generalization in one-shot generative models

 Fig.~\ref{fig:fig2} shows the $10$ concepts from the Omniglot test set with the lowest and highest samples diversity, respectively (for more diversity-ranked concepts with unsupervised or supervised setting, see sections~\ref{SI:ranked_concepts_unsupervised} and ~\ref{SI:ranked_concepts_supervised}, respectively).
 One can see that the proposed diversity metric is qualitatively similar to human judgment.
 Concepts with low diversity are composed of very few relatively basic strokes (e.g., lines, dots, etc) with little room for any kind of ``creativity'' in the generation process while more diverse concepts are composed of more numerous and more complex stroke combinations with many more opportunities for creativity.

 \textbf{Recognizability.}~We evaluate the recognizability of the samples produced by the one-shot generative models by leveraging one-shot classification models.
+As demonstrated in~\ref{SI:Overfitting}, it is also possible to use a few-shot classifier to evaluate the recognizability.
+We prefer one-shot classifier to match the settings proposed in~\citep{lake2015human}.
 In order to make sure our classification accuracy measure is robust to the choice of the model, we test different models which belong to the two main approaches used in machine learning for one-shot classification: metric learning and meta-learning~\citep{li2021deep}.
 We selected the Prototypical Net~\citep{snell2017prototypical} as a representative metric-learning approach and the Model-Agnostic Meta-Learning (MAML)~\citep{finn2017model} model as a representative meta-learning approach.
 Both models were trained and tested in a 1-shot 20-ways setting (see section~\ref{SI:MAML_details} for more details on the MAML architecture and training details).
 We report a high Pearson (negative) correlation between the logits produced by Prototypical Net and MAML ($\rho=-0.60$, p-value~$<10^{-5}$) as well as a strong Spearman rank-order correlation between the classification accuracy of both networks ($\rho=0.62$, p-value~$<10^{-5}$).
 See section~\ref{SI:ctrl_exp_accu} for more details about this control experiment.
 Hence, our recognizability metric is robust to the choice of the one-shot classification model (even when those models are leveraging different approaches) and henceforth, we will report results using the Prototypical Net model.